Philadelphia Freedoms: 2016 season

 Led by recent world no. 1 Caroline Wozniacki, past junior world no. 1 Donald Young, and returning fan favorite CoCo Vandeweghe, the Freedoms finished with a winning record once again in 2016.
-Led by fifth-year Head Coach Josh Cohen and returning Director of Player Development Craig Kardon, the towering tandem of 6’5” Fabrice Martin and 6”2’ Naomi Broady were the top Mixed Doubles combination in World TeamTennis while Martin, Young, and Lukas Lacko combined for the second-best Men's Doubles record in the league.
-Broady and rookie American Samantha Crawford were a force to be reckoned with in Women's Doubles.
+Led by fifth-year Head Coach Josh Cohen and returning Director of Player Development Craig Kardon, the towering tandem of 6’5" Fabrice Martin and 6"2’ Naomi Broady were the top mixed doubles combination in World TeamTennis while Martin, Young, and Lukáš Lacko combined for the second-best men's doubles record in the league.
+Broady and rookie American Samantha Crawford were a force to be reckoned with in Women's doubles.
 Freedoms fans were also thrilled by a visiting appearance from tennis great Andy Roddick (New York Empire (tennis)).

 2015 season

 Once again, the Freedoms hosted seven home matches at the Villanova Pavilion.
 Serena Williams was drafted to play for the Washington Kastles at Philadelphia on July 20, 2015, but sustained an elbow injury that prevented her from playing.
-The Bryan Brothers and Eugenie Bouchard played for the California Dream and the Boston Lobsters, respectively, at Philadelphia in the last two home matches.
+The Bryan brothers and Eugenie Bouchard played for the California Dream and the Boston Lobsters, respectively, at Philadelphia in the last two home matches.

 The Freedoms made it into the Eastern Conference Finals against the Washington Kastles.
 In a game played on the Kastles' home court, the Freedoms lost 25-9 and fell short of making it into the championship match.